 However, being in an institution that literally glorifies wine (Jesus is the best wine), we do not have a vernacular that helps us with conversations of alcohol, it’s abuse, or the recovery process.
 We tend to neglect and not pay attention to how a person in recovery will have to navigate our settings.

-In seminary, I told my fiancé Sarah about all the complexities of communion.
+In seminary, I told my wife Sarah about all the complexities of communion.
 Because some bulletins don’t write their practices, and because some pastors don’t announce the options (is it wine or grape juice, is it two chalices or are there awkward shot glasses for the alcoholics to shoot their grape juice), I enter into panic mode when it’s time for communion.
 I needed to watch like a hawk as professors poured the wine into one chalice and the grape juice in another and not take my eye off the grape juice.

 It sounds extreme but it was necessary for my safety because there was no precedent for caring first for those who might be in recovery.
 Instead, we care for the “normal” people first.
 “Alcoholics”, “gluten free people”, “people with mobility issues”, and all the other problems can be taken care of by outing yourself or waiting till the end.

-I cannot tell how much it means to me that Sarah looks out for those things with me.
+I cannot tell how you much it means to me that Sarah looks out for those things with me.
 Every new service that I attend is a moment of panic.
 I have to scan the bulletin to find what they use.
 I have to watch what color liquid their pouring into the chalices.
 I can never go first, because I need to be able to ask someone who went ahead of me, “Is there grape juice up there?”
 Hoping that one of these members knows if that’s even an option.
 Having Sarah there is one of my greatest comforts.
 She watches for all these things now too and helps me to find out.
 She goes in front of me to ensure that she can taste first to warn me.
 There has been far more than one occasion when she has turned to me and said, “I don’t think there’s any grape juice.”
 And I nod and only take the bread.
 Even in moments when I know I can’t take the cup, I am grateful that she spares me from the moment of hesitation.

 Unfortunately, our cultural fixation on alcohol in the church does not stop with ritual practices but in almost all of our celebrations and functions.